silkroadnomad/deContact/README.md

 ## Tests

 npm run test:e2e

-To run the Playwright test, use the command npm run test:e2e.
-This command will execute the BasicAddressExchange.spec.js test with Playwright.
-Make sure you have Playwright installed in your project

-npx playwright test BasicAddressExchange.spec.js --debug --trace on

-npx playwright test MyDevicesAutoSync.spec.js --debug  --trace on

-npx playwright test BasicAddressExchange.spec.js --debug --trace on

-npx playwright test MyDevicesAutoSync.spec.js --debug  --trace on

-npx playwright codegen

-The command npx playwright codegen is a helpful tool provided by Playwright to facilitate writing test scripts.
+npx playwright test BasicAddressExchange.spec.js --debug --trace on npx playwright test MyDevicesAutoSync.spec.js --debug  --trace on npx playwright codegen - The command npx playwright codegen is a helpful tool provided by Playwright to facilitate writing test scripts.
 It launches a browser and records the user's interactions to generate a Playwright test script.

-Here are the steps to use it:

-1. Run the command npx playwright codegen in your terminal.
-2. A new browser will be launched.
-3. Interact with the browser as you would in your test.
-4. The actions you perform in the browser will be recorded in the terminal and converted into Playwright code.
-5. Copy the generated code into your test file.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.